Guidance for parents and carers - infant age children

 Before the hearing we will also send you the paperwork relating to your case, including all of the written information we have received from you and all of the written information the Admission Authority have submitted to us.
 We don’t expect you to provide a written response to the Admission Authority’s case as you’ll have the opportunity to ask questions of their representative at the appeal hearing.
 This information is often sent to you at the same time as your appointment letter, but it may be sent out a few days later.

 If you have any special requirements such as an interpreter, please let us know as soon as possible by calling 0300 500 80 80 so we can arrange this for you.

 At the hearing

 You’re responsible for presenting your case to the panel and we recommend you join the virtual telephone hearing to do this.
 You may, if you wish, include a friend or supporter in your hearing to help you present your case.
 Alternatively, you may also choose to ask someone to participate on your behalf, please let us know if you wish to do this.

-If you choose not to join your virtual telephone hearing, your case will be heard based on the written information you have provided.
+If you choose not to join your virtual telephone hearing or, if you have two separate stages, stage 2 of your hearing your case will be heard based on the written information you have provided.